 - 1. Insert character, delete character, and replace character.

 - 2. Save File and continue working.

 - 3. Save File and exit editor.

 - 4. Ouit the editor.

 - 5. Quit without saving the file.

 - 6. Rename a file.

 - 7. Insert lines, delete line.

 - 8. Setline numbers.

 - 9. Search for a pattern.

 - 10. Move forward and backward.

 - 1a.
-Write a shell script that takes a valid directory name as an argument recursively descend all the sub-directors, find the maximum length of any file in that hierarchy and writ the maximum value to the standard output.
+Write a shell script that takes a valid directory name as an argument recursively descend all the subdirectors, find the maximum length of any file in that hierarchy and writ the maximum value to the standard output.

 - 1b.
 Write a shell script that accepts a path name and creates all the components in that path name as directories.
-For example, if the script is named as mpc, then the command mpc a/b/c/d should createsub-directories a, a/b, a/b/c, a/b/c/d.
+For example, if the script is named as mpc, then the command mpc a/b/c/d should create subdirectories a, a/b, a/b/c, a/b/c/d.

 - 2a.
-Write a shell script that accepts two filenames as arguments, checks if the permissions for these files are identical and if the permissions are identical, output common permissions otherwise outputeach filename followed by its permissions.
+Write a shell script that accepts two filenames as arguments, checks if the permissions for these files are identical and if the permissions are identical, output common permissions otherwise output each filename followed by its permissions.

 - 2b.
-Write a shell script which accepts valid log-in names as arguments and prints their correspondinghome directories, if no arguments are specified, print a suitable error message.
+Write a shell script which accepts valid log-in names as arguments and prints their corresponding home directories, if no arguments are specified, print a suitable error message.

 - 3a.
-Create a script file called file properties that reads a filename entered and outputs it properties. - 3b.
+Create a script file called file properties that reads a filename entered and outputs its properties.

+- 3b.
 Write a shell script to implement terminal locking (Similar to the lock command).
 It should prompt for the user for a password.
 After accepting the password entered by the user, it must prompt again for the matching password as confirmation and if match occurs, it must lock the keyword until a matching password is entered again by the user.
-Note the Script must be written to disregard

-BREAK, control-D. No time limit need be implemented for the lock duration
+Note the Script must be written to disregard BREAK, control-D. No time limit need be implemented for the lock duration

+- 4a.
+Write a shell script that accept one or more file names as argument and convert all of them to uppercase, provided they exists in current directory.